lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         If you want to preserve a minimum distance between chosen samples, you can specify it as an additional stopping condition.
-The selection process will stop as soon as the stopping criteria has been reached.
+The selection process will stop as soon as one of the stopping criteria has been reached.

         .. code-block:: python
             :emphasize-lines: 3